magnuen2k/PG5100-QuizGame/README.md

 # PG5100-QuizGame

-This is a simple quiz game made in the class "Testing, Security and Development of Enterprise Systems" at Høyskolen Kristianiam, using JEE.
+This is a simple quiz game made in the class "Testing, Security and Development of Enterprise Systems" at Høyskolen Kristiania, using JEE.